greg0ire/type_deprecation_experiment/README.md

 }
 ```

-This checks first if `ShinyNewFoo` exists, *without trigerring autoload*.
+This checks first if `ShinyNewFoo` exists, *without triggerring autoload*.
 If it
 does not, then `LegacyFoo` is referenced somewhere and we can safely trigger a
 deprecation.